Doctor SpinThe PR BlogInternal CommunicationsThe Leadership Gap (Less is More)

 Ouch.

 This natural shortage of capable leaders hasn’t stopped the corporate world from appointing leaders left and right.
-As a consultant, I more often than not encounter organisations where one person does the work that four managers tell them to do.
+As a consultant, I often encounter organisations where one person does what five managers tell them to do.

-Please note that I’m not talking about CEOs:s here.
-I’m talking about anyone to who an organisation has granted authority over others.
+Now, I’m not talking about CEOs here.
+I’m talking about anyone an organisation has granted authority over others.
 I’m talking, of course, about the seemingly ever-expanding sphere of middle managers.

-One of the critical issues contributing to the leadership gap is the tendency for corporations to appoint too many middle managers.
+One critical issue contributing to the leadership gap is corporations’ tendency to appoint too many middle managers.

 Training Can’t Fix the Leadership Gap